Combined Visit Eiffel Tower + Seine River Cruise

 Climbing the Eiffel Tower and enjoying a cruise on the Seine are, without a doubt, two of the most important plans for your trip to the city of Paris.
 If you are sure that you are going to enjoy both proposals, I recommend that you choose to buy a ticket that combines the two experiences.
-This way, you will save time and money, since you may benefit from a discount, but the most important thing is that you will not have to waste time waiting in line to buy your ticket, but you will only be entertained at the security checkpoint.
+This way, you will save time and money, as you may benefit from a discount, but most importantly, you will not have to waste time waiting in line to purchase your ticket, but only entertain yourself at the security checkpoint.
 Are you up for it?

 And to organize a perfect trip from start to finish, visit the post what to see and do in Paris, you will find various plans for all tastes and ages.